CSC207-UofT/course-project-internet-explorers/phase0/progress_report.md

 able to pause the game at any point to read instructions, quit, or resume through the Pause Menu class.
 If the Tower is destroyed, its health is depleted to 0 and the GameManager informs the user that they have lost.
 In the case that all the spawned enemies are eliminated, the GameManager informs the user that they have won.

+# Skeleton Program

+Our skeleton program revolves around rendering our key GameCharacter objects and being able to reposition the Player.
+We created our abstract GameCharacter class and Player, Defender, Enemy subclasses.
+We also created a CharacterSprite class which instantiates our character objects and renders their sprites with an image file.
+[TO ADD ANDY's CONTROL PART] Finally, the DesktopLauncher instantiates an instance of the GdxGame which was configured.
+LibGDX was a key library leveraged in implementing our skeleton program.

+# Reflection

+Our 6 group members synergized to efficiently complete the planning stage of our project.
+Although we collaborated heavily on designing our CRC cards, we delegated most our remaining deliverables for the current phase.
+All final deliverables were also reviewed collaboratively.
+[TODO Everyone] Alongside reviewing our CRC cards based on TA feedback, Akshay summarized our key deliverables and reflection for the progress report.
+Having begun working on the Level_System, he plans to continue working on implementing an efficient system for describing / storing progress on game levels and enemy spawn scheduling.

+An aspect of our design that has realized value while implementing code is our decision to abstract to GameCharacter.
+So far, this has truly allowed us to simplify the Player, Defender, and Enemy objects for rendering and mutating.
+Our architecture also lends itself to intuitive package structures which enhances collaborative productivity.

+One aspect of clean architecture that our group has struggled with is the role of Entity classes.
+Our initial structure was over-weighed on Entity classes.
+Since these Entity classes were not all core business properties, we have readjusted our class structure to delegate more functionality to controllers and use case classes.
+However, we continue to struggle with assessing the scope of the game as we lack the understanding to evaluate potential additional features.